sunjaeyoon/adb/README.md

   Start server using "adb start-server" first, python will not work without this

 Step 4: OPENCV

   I followed this site: https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/

+Other Notes: I have been trying to remote desktop into the PI4 using XRDP.
+After the initial setup, the PI4 fails to work on both ssh and remote desktop.
+The best solution I could think of is to avoid remote desktop and the initial installation boot menu altogether.
+All development will be done remotely via ssh and vscode's ssh capabilities.